Mirror Mean-Field Langevin Dynamics: Preliminaries

 \section{Preliminaries}

-In order to develop our main object of interest, the mirror mean-field Langevin dynamics, we first provide discussion of the mirror Langevin dynamics and mean-field Langevin dyamics as a primer.
+In order to develop our main object of interest, the mirror mean-field Langevin dynamics, we first provide discussion of the mirror Langevin dynamics and mean-field Langevin dynamics as a primer.